aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/advanced-settings-and-optimization/saving-barcode-image-streams/_index.md

 - **What image format is demonstrated?** JPEG.
 - **Do I need a license to run the code?** A free trial works for development; a commercial license is required for production.
 - **Can I use the stream with other APIs?** Yes, the `ByteArrayOutputStream` can be passed to web services, saved to a database, or written to a file.

+## What is generate barcode java?
+Generating a barcode in Java means creating a visual representation of data that can be read by scanners or software.
+With Aspose.BarCode you can produce high‑quality barcodes in memory, on disk, or directly into streams—perfect for modern, stateless services.

+## How to generate barcode java and save to streams
+Below you’ll find a step‑by‑step walk‑through that shows exactly how to **generate barcode java** and keep the image in a memory stream for further processing.

 ## Prerequisites